odoe/learn-dojo/posts/intro-dojo-i18n.md

 ...
 ```

-You can see what this looks like here.
+We can see what this looks like here.

 !(https://codesandbox.io/embed/dojo-i18n-v6-j3pbj?fontsize=14&hidenavigation=1&theme=light)

-One thing I should point out, when building your application, make sure you list your locales in your `.dojorc` so that Dojo can build your language bundles for you.
+One thing I should point out, when building our application, make sure ou listyour locales in our `.dojorc` so that Dojo can build our language bundles for us.

 ```json
 {